ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 ## 10. Get Noticed Locally
 - Get a presence on maps.
 - Get featured in local directories.
-- Some directories only allow listing if a there is a physical store.
+- Some directories only allow listing if there is a physical store.

 ## 11. Help People Nearby Find You
 - Advert tools allow targeting adverts when a potential customer